High contrast holography through dual modulation: Analysis: higher-order effects from amplitude modulator

-As in Sec.~\ref{sec:modulator_config_analysis}, we simulate both the configuration with the amplitude SLM first and with the phase SLM first.
-When the amplitude SLM is first, we simulate $\delta_z = \SI{2.4}{\milli\meter}$ between the amplitude SLM and phase SLM, followed by $z = \SI{20}{\milli\meter}$ propagation to the detector plane.
-When the phase SLM is first, we simulate $\delta_z = \SI{4}{\milli\meter}$ between the phase SLM and amplitude SLM with $z = \SI{16}{\milli\meter}$ propagation after the amplitude SLM to the detector plane.
+We simulate both the configuration with the amplitude SLM first and with the phase SLM first.
+When the amplitude SLM is first, we simulate $\delta_z = 2.4$~mm between the amplitude SLM and phase SLM, followed by $z = 20$~mm propagation to the detector plane.
+When the phase SLM is first, we simulate $\delta_z = 4$~mm between the phase SLM and amplitude SLM with $z = 16$~mm propagation after the amplitude SLM to the detector plane.
 Note that the case with the amplitude modulator second could enable a compact architecture, as described in the main text.
-The simulated illumination is $\lambda = \SI{520}{\nano\meter}$.
+The simulated illumination is $\lambda = 520$~nm.

 Fig.~\ref{fig:higher_orders} shows the simulation results on both a natural image (a) and a sparse image (b).
-For the configuration with the amplitude SLM before the phase SLM (Fig.~\ref{fig:higher_orders}, left), higher order effects are imperceptible across pixel sizes for both the natural and sparse image.
-There is a slight overall reduction in PSNR compared to the reference (\SI{0}{\micro\meter} border width) due to a portion of the incident illumination on the phase SLM being blocked by the amplitude SLM pixel structure.
+For the configuration with the amplitude SLM before the phase SLM (Fig.~\ref{fig:higher_orders}, left), higher-order effects are imperceptible across pixel sizes for both the natural and sparse image.
+There is a slight overall reduction in PSNR compared to the reference (0~\textmu m border width) due to a portion of the incident illumination on the phase SLM being blocked by the amplitude SLM pixel structure.
 However, we see that PSNR remains high, even for larger inactive border widths (which correspond to smaller fill factor).